 Patients can weigh the benefits and risks of different treatment options, considering their preferences and lifestyle factors.
 Informed choices result in more personalized and effective treatment plans.

-To meet the needs of patients, healthcare providers can listen confidently to their concerns, preferences, and goals.
+Healthcare providers can confidently listen to patients’ concerns, preferences, and goals to meet their needs.
 Digital health gives individuals the tools to be active advocates for their health.

 Digital Health: Fostering Collaboration and Partnership